 Use of original papers requires an appointment and is limited to the Archives' Washington, D.C., Research Center.
 Use archival audiovisual recordings with no duplicate access copy requires advance notice.

-Nan Rosenthal papers, circa 1960-2014.
+Nan Rosenthal papers, circa 1940-2013.
 Archives of American Art, Smithsonian Institution.

 Archives of American Art, Smithsonian Institution, 750 9th St. NW, Washington, D.C.
 20001